 At Florida Center for Recovery (FCR), we know the importance of resolving trauma-related issues in any successful recovery, and for that reason, we have sought the expertise of one of the nation’s best trauma therapist, Dr. Jon Connelly, founder and developer of Rapid Resolution Therapy (RRT).

-RRT helps clients to permanently overcome the negative effects of trauma by eliminating the ongoing psychological suffering that stems from the disturbing or painful past experiences.
+RRT helps clients to permanently overcome the negative effects of trauma by eliminating the ongoing psychological suffering that stems from disturbing or painful past experiences.
 Treatment is painless, does not involve re-experiencing of the traumatizing event (s) and often takes as few as 1 to 3 sessions.

 Highly trusted Florida dual diagnosis drug and alcohol treatment center offers an all-inclusive inpatient detox that includes: